KaiConrad/Section2-WebDevBootcamp/README.md

-This is the entirety of the projects completed for section 2 of the web dev bootcamp (via Dr. Angela Yu on Udemy)
+The birthday invite project - completed for the web dev bootcamp ( Dr. Angela Yu on Udemy)